+When purchasing products subject to this policy:

+In establishing nonmercury-added requirements and preferences, agencies shall reference Interstate Mercury Education and Reduction Clearinghouse Mercury-Added Products Database.

-Where there are mercury-free products commercially available (“economically feasible”), they must be purchased to the exclusion of products that contain mercury-added compounds or components.
+Where there are nonmercury-added products commercially available, they must be purchased to the exclusion of products that contain mercury-added compounds or components; unless there is no economically feasible nonmercury-added alternative that performs a similar function.

 In circumstances where a nonmercury-added product is not available, preference must be given to the purchase of products that contain the least amount of mercury added to the product necessary for the required performance.
 Agencies shall apply a minimum of 5% preference to each product bid that contains the least amount of mercury-added compounds or components as compared to other bidders.